Xerox vs. Canon: Which Printer Brand Is Best for Me?

 1. Printer Customization and Personalization

-Arguably the most discernable disparity between Xerox and Canon is in their customization and personalization options.
+Arguably, the most discernable disparity between Xerox and Canon is in their customization and personalization options.

 For examples of the different user interfaces, see the images below:

-Xerox User Interface
+Xerox User Interface:

 Canon User Interface

-1. Print Management Software Supported
+2. Print Management Software Supported

 Print management software, among other things, lets you monitor usage to cut back on printing/copying costs.
 More advanced print management software can even track or limit function usage, such as prints or copies, as a more controlled way of managing printing habits.
+Learn more about print management software here.

-1. Standard Document Repository Software
+3. Standard Document Repository Software

 Canon partners with Laserfiche, which is a popular enterprise content management system that serves as a repository to digitize documents.
 On Canon’s machines, Laserfiche’s app connector comes standard with the device, which allows you to connect to your previously purchased Laserfiche account.